nehali24/Discovery-of-Handwashing/README.md

 1847 was the time when handwashing became legally compulsory to be followed.
 The effect of this obligation showed a huge improvement.
 ![output_12_0](https://user-images.githubusercontent.com/60546284/99951880-a99d9600-2d76-11eb-9d05-fdf01c93593e.png)

+Hand washing became compulsory around 1847, and there was a dip in number of deaths recorded.
+When handwashing wasn't compulsory the mean proportion of deaths was 0.105 while it started it went down to 0.0210 that is fro 10 % to 2 %.
+Effect of handwashing on mortality rate could be seen from the figure of statistical analysis.

+There is a 95 percent confidence interval between 6.66  to 10.1 .
+This proves that handwshing was an effective way of reducing deaths.